Retirement Plan Donation

 Charitable Gift During Life

-If you have any questions regarding planned giving, please contact Suzi Smith in our Planned Giving Department at (877) 853-6474.
-You are also encouraged to consult with your legal and financial advisors when considering a planned gift.
+If you have any questions regarding planned giving, please contact Joe Langenderfer, CFRE, Director of Planned Giving at (214) 217-2600 Ext.
+111. You are also encouraged to consult with your legal and financial advisors when considering a planned gift.

 Compare alternatives with our Planned Giving Options page.